avonholle/avonholle.github.io/_pages/ms1-analyses.md

     * Note: I use this google doc as my source to create the following files using Rmarkdown as shown [here](/misc/edits/).

-    * Manuscript as formatted for JECH
+  * Manuscript formatted for JECH
       * [pdf format](../../unc-dissertation-markdown-p2/includes/scripts/paper1/draft/full-manuscript.pdf)

   * Draft manuscript in